Whether you just ran out of honey in the middle of a recipe or need a vegan-friendly replacement, these are the best substitutes for honey!

 Since honey is a liquid sweetener, another liquid sweetener is a simple honey alternative.
 But which one is best?
 Let's dive into the best ones to replace honey and why!

-Maple syrup makes an excellent substitute for honey since the consistency, color, and sweetness are very simple.
+Maple syrup makes an excellent substitute for honey since the consistency, color, and sweetness are very similar.
 Although the flavors are not exact, both are rather subtle, making whatever it's added to sweeter with the flavor undetectable.

 You can replace honey 1 to 1 with maple syrup.